mitraman/eventful/manuscript/ch02-architecture.md

 ### CQRS
 There are other EVENTful approaches like web hooks, publish-subscribe, and command-query responsibility separation (CQRS).
 The most common element in all these patterns is the reliance on asynchronous interactions — the decoupling of the requests and responses — that leads to another common expression: Eventual consistency.

-The propagation of these transaction messages may take time and various “ledgers” may not be exact copies of each other at different points in time.
-However, eventually these multiple storage centers will be consistent with each other.
-Eventual consistency is a feature of asynchronous systems that helps them scale better as your system and volume grows.

 **TK clean up, expand, (re)move eventual consistency stuff**